-While many brands in many industries have achieved global ubiquity, there is only one furniture company that can be found from Nantes to Nanjing to Nottingham.
+While many brands in many industries have achieved global renown, there is only one furniture company that can be found from Nantes to Nanjing to Norfolk.
 Thanks, in part, to IKEA's localization efforts, this flat-pack phenomenon is in a league of its own.

 Founded by the late Swede Ingvar Kamprad in 1943 when he was just 17, IKEA started off on a tiny scale.
 Kamprad, who until then had been a budding entrepreneur selling everything from fish to ballpoint pens, initially sold replicas of his uncle’s kitchen table, diversifying into other furniture soon after.

 Kamprad, who started IKEA as a mail-order business, eventually opened the first store in his hometown of Almhult, Sweden.
 Stores in other Scandinavian countries followed in the 1960s before he opened the first non-Scandinavian stores in Switzerland and West Germany in 1973 and 1974, respectively.

 Since then, IKEA has expanded at an astonishing pace, especially considering the fact that IKEA stores are often purpose-built and require lots of land (its largest store in the world is in South Korea and is 640,000 square feet).
 As of August 2019, 423 IKEA stores are operating in 52 countries.

 Expanding into Western Europe has been relatively straightforward due to proximity, shared cultural values, and lack of red tape.
 Indeed, when it comes to the number of stores, its biggest market is Germany, with fifty-three outlets.
 That’s even more than the U.S, which has 50.